kpkeller/spconf/README.md

 spatial smoothing matrix, following two different procedures, described by Keller and Szpiro (2020) and Rainey and Keller (2024).
-This package also contains a wrapper function to create a thin-plate regression spline basis using the mgcv package (Wood, 2011).
+This package also contains a wrapper function to create a thin-plate regression spline basis using the `mgcv` package (Wood, 2011).

 ## Installation

-The `spconf` package can be installed by running
+The `spconf` package can be installed from CRAN by running:

+    install.packages("spconf")

+The package can also be installed from GitHub by running:

     remotes::install_github("kpkeller/spconf")